-II.B.4.a) Core faculty members must be designated by the program 1 director (Core)
+II.B.4.a) Core faculty members must be designated by the program director.
+(Core)

-- II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) - II.B.4.c) The pediatric radiology faculty must have a minimum of two FTE core faculty members, which must include the program director and at least one other full-time, ABR- or AOBR-certified pediatric radiologist.
-(Core) - II.C.
+II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core)

+II.B.4.c) The nuclear radiology faculty must have a minimum of two FTE core faculty members, which must include the program director and at least one other FTE faculty member who is ABR-certified in nuclear radiology or ABNM-/AOBNM-certified in nuclear medicine.

+- II.C.
 Program Coordinator - II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
-The program coordinator must be provided with support adequate for administration of the program based upon its size and configuration.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core)